-Spatial Paragraph
+Spatial Paragraphs

-A paragraph that examine the details in a particular setting or of a particular person or object.
+Paragraphs that examine the details in a particular setting or of a particular person or object.

-1b.
+2b.
 Chronological

 The second kind of paragraph we're going to practice is the chronological paragraph.
 Just as a spatial paragraph moves physically, chronological paragraphs move in time.
 They tell what happened in the order in which the events occurred.